stacks-network/sbtc-docs/src/how-to-deposit-and-withdraw.md

 With these settings in place, you may proceed to do your deposit or withdrawal.

 ## How to Deposit
-To deposit you will be promted to enter
+To deposit you will be prompted to enter

 1. Your bitcoin address to deposit from.
 2. A stacks address to receive the sBTC.